 No, thanks: Any other brand of crisp tube or similar product/material such as cocoa tubs

 Yes please: Any brand of flexible cheese packaging including nets & labels, plastic wrap from blocks and individual bars, films from pre-sliced packaging.
 Please rinse and dry.
+Unfortunately, we cannot collect these items from the kerbside as they pose too much of a littering risk.

 No, thanks: Baby bel wax, plastic trays from pre-sliced packaging (can be recycled at kerbside), tubes.